maykbrito/screenboard/README.md

 ```sh
 npm start
 ```
+Only MacOS:
 While it's running in your terminal, you can close screenboard with `CMD + w` and reopen it with `CMD + F12`

+Only WINDOWS 10:
+While it's running in your terminal, you can close screenboard with `CMD + w` o `ALT + F4` and you can clear the screen with `CRTL + F12`

 ## Author